andreygrechin/umbr_api/README.rst

 How to use API key
 ^^^^^^^^^^^^^^^^^^

-1. Provide as an argument for command-line utility
+1. Provide it as an argument for command-line utility

 .. code:: bash